 Somehow we all blurred the lines between happiness and health.
 Growing up I was always the kid who happily played outdoors, mud pies, perfumes made from my Dad’s roses, bike rides, weekends in the peak district running around with my Kite made from Tesco carrier bags.

 Money is a separate issue.
 Yes if your dream is to step on stage and win at a bodybuilding contest or perhaps you want to be at the top of a chosen sport then yes, you might need a little more money but if you just want to move a little more and like who you can become then you truly don’t need any money at all.
-Walking has become so devalued, yet in honesty if you compare two people, a postman who spends his day walking is always going to burn more calories than someone who works in an office (no matter how much you burn in that lunchtime HIIT session) I’ve popped some free ways to move more for less below:
+Walking has become so devalued, yet in all honesty, if you compare two people, a postman who spends his day walking and someone who works in an office, the postman is always going to burn more calories (no matter how much you burn in that lunchtime HIIT session).
+I’ve popped some free ways to move more for less below:

-Run, apart from a decent pair of trainers and a sports bra you’re good to go, start small opting to walk, then run, then add in daily challenges such as running to your favourite coffee shop, running round to a friends or challenging yourself to only stop when you find something beautiful to photograph.
+Run, apart from a decent pair of trainers and a sports bra you’re good to go!
+Start small opting to walk, then run, then add in daily challenges such as running to your favourite coffee shop, running round to a friend’s house or challenging yourself to only stop when you find something beautiful to photograph.

-Write, something i’ve mentioned so many times in my YouTube videos but create your own Personal Trainer in a jar.
+Write, something I’ve mentioned so many times in my YouTube videos is creating your own Personal Trainer in a jar.
 Use a pencil case or just spare lunchbox, write down all the exercises you know and pop them inside, then whenever you’re waiting for your dinner to cook, the adverts to stop or your children to get ready for school you pick two or three of the exercises and complete them on rotation until you run out of time.
 What’s your favourite way to exercise without spending a penny?